cyberbotics/webots/docs/guide/tiagopp.md

 #### Tiago++ Field Summary

-- `endEffectorRight`: Defines the end-effector used by default but it can be changed with TiagoRightHey5.
+- `endEffectorRight`: Extends the right arm with new nodes (such as the `TiagoRightHey5` for example).
 - `endEffectorLeft`: Extends the left arm with new nodes (such as the `TiagoLeftHey5` for example).

 ### Sample